 Luxury Lodging in the Kingdom of Navarra

-Pamplona has several excellent 3 and 4-star hotels to choose from, but for visitors seeking a more refined and luxurious accommodations while wine touring on the Camino de Santiago, Iberian Traveler recommends these very special lodgings: the beautifully restored, 18th-century, 25-room (2 suites) manor home, 4-star Palacio de Guendulain, a member of the Small Luxury Hotels of the World, located in the city’s Historic Quarter, and the luxury 5-star, clean-lined, contemporary styled, Hotel Muga de Beloso Alma Pamplona, a unique all-suites hotel which sits below the city center.
+Pamplona has several excellent 3 and 4-star hotels to choose from, but for visitors seeking a more refined and luxurious accommodations while wine touring on the Camino de Santiago, Iberian Traveler recommends the luxury 5-star, clean-lined, contemporary styled Alma Pamplona, a unique all-suites hotel which sits below the city center.
 And for those wishing to stay on Pamplona’s famous Plaza del Castillo, in the heat of the Casco Viejo, there is the emblematic, 44-room, 5-star Gran Hotel La Perla, of Hemingway fame.

 Where to dine in the Kingdom of Navarra

 Navarra has a number of great dining options, with most located in and around Pamplona.
-The top restaurants for gastronomic dining include Alhambra, Calle Bergamín, 7, Enekorri, Calle Tudela, 14, Europa, Calle Espoz y Mina, 11, La cocina de Álex Múgica, Calle Estafeta, 24, Rodero, Calle Emilo Arrieta, 3, Baserriberri, Calle San Nicolás, 31, El Embrujo, Calle Padre Calatayud, 16 and Palacio Guendulain, Calle Zapateria, 56.
+The top restaurants for gastronomic dining include Alhambra, Calle Bergamín, 7, with 2 Repsol suns, Enekorri, Calle Tudela, 14, Europa, Calle Espoz y Mina, 11, with one Michelin star, and Rodero, Calle Emilo Arrieta, 3, also with one Michelin star, Baserriberri, Calle San Nicolás, 31.
 For more traditional dining, there is Casa Manolo, Garcia Castañón, 12, Asador Olaverri, Calle Santa Marta, 4, Casa Amparo, Calle Esquiroz, 22, La Olla, Avenida Roncesvalles, 2, San Fermín, Calle San Nicolás, 44-46, Restaurante Anttonenea, Calle San Antón, 48, Chez Belagua, Calle Estafeta, 49-51, El Burladero, Calle de Emilio Arrieta, 9 and Casa Otano, Calle San Nicolás, 5.

-Outside of the city you’ll find top gourment dining at Beti Jai, Calle Santa Agueda, 2, Aoiz, Palacio Castillo de Gorráiz, Gorráiz, El Molino de Urdániz, Urdániz, Hotel Restaurante Kuko, Zozaia, Túbal, Calle Plaza Navarra, 6, Tafalla and Treintaitrés, Calle Capuchinos, 7, Tudela.
+Outside of the city you’ll find top gourment dining at Beti Jai, Calle Santa Agueda, 2, Aoiz, Palacio Castillo de Gorráiz, Gorráiz, El Molino de Urdániz, Urdániz, now with two Michelin stars, Hotel Restaurante Kuko, Zozaia, Túbal, Calle Plaza Navarra, 6, Tafalla and Treintaitrés, Calle Capuchinos, 7, Tudela.